okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget-gen3/main/index.md

 <!-- repeating this content from the other guide... want to have a fresh start on the 3rd gen page. i'll probably tweak it to focus on the JS API -->

-Use the code editor to modify any HTML, CSS, or JavaScript on the sign-in page.
+Use the code editor to add design tokens to your code.
+Design tokens call the JS API.

 > **Note:** You can only enable the code editor if you configure a [custom domain](/docs/guides/custom-url-domain/).